palmelund/AT-AT---AuTomatic-Abstract-Typecaster/README.md

   * This is where schematics for the construction are located.
 There are currently two.
   * A wire schematic showing how the hardware is wired up.
 This can be opened using Fritzinf.
   * A digital model of the machine.
 This can be opened using LEGO Digital Designer.
+  * A fault tree conducted from a fault tree analysis.
 * test
   * This is where the code for unit testing, component testing and worst case execution time are located